 1. Get quotes from multiple providers

 The first step when switching car insurance companies is to shop around.
-Get car insurance quotes from at least three companies and compare coverage options, deductibles and premiums.
+Get car insurance quotes from at least three different companies, and compare coverage options, deductibles and premiums.

-If you want to go the extra mile, check out the company’s financial rating with agencies such as A.M Best – this’ll give you a good idea of the provider’s financial capability to pay for future claims.
+If you want to go the extra mile, check the company's AM Best financial strength rating.
+This will give you a good idea of the provider’s financial stability and ability to pay for future claims.

-Now that you have a list of companies and are ready to purchase the new plan, there is one thing left to do before switching insurers: protect yourself against a lapse in coverage.
-A lack of continuous coverage not only leaves you unprotected but may also prompt insurers to increase future rates as some insurance companies consider you an uninsured driver for that time.
+Once you've found the right company and are ready to purchase a new policy, you'll want to protect yourself against a lapse in coverage.
+Gaps or lapses in coverage not only leave you unprotected but may also increase your premiums later on, as some insurance companies consider you an uninsured driver for that time.

 4. Apply for a new policy